Morgan-Griffiths/keyboard_gen/python/README.md

 - `python main.py -t -e .py -p python_dataset.txt` this will train a new keyboard layout. requires a keylog file and a cost matrix
 - `python main.py -l` this will create a keylog file and populate it with user data
 - `python main.py -k` this will generate a new keyboard layout. requires a keylog file and a cost matrix

+## Using the keyboard layouts

+`Mac osx only.`

+When the program writes the file to the keyboard layout directory, look it up in the keyboard preferences under 'Other' and select it.
+If you make changes to it, you may need to log out and back in to see the changes.